tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 does not duplicate the sequence number of any other record received in that epoch during the lifetime of the association.
-This check SHOULD happen after deprotecting the record; otherwise the record discard might itself serve as a timing channel for the record number.
+This check SHOULD happen after deprotecting the record; otherwise, the record discard might itself serve as a timing channel for the record number.
 Note that computing the full record number from the partial is still a potential timing channel for the record number, though a less powerful one than whether